-- You should read this document to familiarize yourself with your Plan's main provisions and keep it handy for reference. - If you are missing part of this document, or not sure whether you have the most recent copy, please call Blue Cross customer service to request another copy. - If the benefits described in this document differ from descriptions in other materials, this document prevails.
+- This document is current until the Plan Organizer updates it. - You should read this document to familiarize yourself with your Plan's main provisions and keep it handy for reference. - If you are missing part of this document, or not sure whether you have the most recent copy, please call Blue Cross customer service to request another copy. - If the benefits described in this document differ from descriptions in other materials, this document prevails.

-Blue Cross and Blue Shield of Vermont (Blue Cross) is the Contract Administrator and has been designated by VEHI to provide administrative services such as:
+Blue Cross and Blue Shield of Vermont (Blue Cross) is the Contract Administrator and provides administrative services such as: